 How to apply

-We strongly recommend that you contact a prospective supervisor to discuss your research ideas before submitting an application.
-Potential supervisors can be found through the department and research centre websites linked above or by contacting us for advice.
-You will need to submit a research proposal outlining the central questions, current knowledge on your topic and context for the enquiry and supply a CV including exhibitions/presentations and online links to practice documentation.
+We strongly recommend that you contact a prospective supervisor to discuss your research ideas before applying.
+Potential supervisors can be identified through the department and research centre websites linked above or by contacting the Postgraduate Research Tutor for advice.
+You need to submit a research proposal with your application outlining the central questions, current knowledge on your topic and context for the enquiry and supply a CV including exhibitions/presentations and online links to practice documentation.

 Sheffield Hallam welcomes applications from all candidates irrespective of age, pregnancy and maternity, disability, gender, gender identity, sexual orientation, ethnicity, religion or belief, or marital or civil partnership status.

 Submit your application to email@example.com.
-Closing date for applications is 23:30pm on 1st June 2021.
+Closing date for applications is 12:00 Noon on 9th May 2022.

-Interviews will take place week commencing the 5th July 2021 by videoconference.
-Shortlisted candidates will be asked to deliver a 10 minute presentation on their research proposal followed by an interview.
+Interviews will take place week commencing 27 June 2022 by videoconference.
+Shortlisted candidates will be asked to deliver a 10-minute presentation on their research proposal followed by an interview.